 If eligible for a Health Reimbursement Arrangement (HRA) you may also earn HRA funding from $50 – $150, depending upon the event.
 Learn more about HRA funding.

 In addition, we offer several mile marker rewards for participating.
 You can receive mile marker rewards as you participate in events.
-After completing your first event, you will be at your first mile marker, and you will receive a LiveWell branded water bottle.
+After completing your first event, you will be at your first mile marker, and you will receive a LiveWell branded sunshield buff.
 Completing your second event will put you at your second mile marker and earns you a technical fabric t-shirt.
 Once you have completed your third event and reached your third mile marker, you’ll receive reimbursement for a fifth bonus LiveWell Fit event.
-Finally, when you participate in your fourth event and meet your fourth mile marker you will have the choice of receiving either a Garmin Forerunner 15 GPS Fitness Monitor, a Fitbit, an iPod Nano or reimbursement for a pair of new running/biking shoes (some limitations apply).
+Finally, when you participate in your fourth event and meet your fourth mile marker you will have the choice of receiving either a Polar M200 GPS Running Watch/GPS/Activity Tracker, a Fitbit, or reimbursement for a pair of new running/biking shoes (some limitations apply and see your Wellness Coordinators if you have any questions).
 Each calendar year, you are eligible to be reimbursed for up to four LiveWell Fit events, however, each mile marker reward is earned only once and does not start over each calendar year.

 What is the Bring a Buddy program and how does it work?